Hand

 Carpal Tunnel Syndrome

-Osteoarthritis, also called degenerative arthritis, is a degenerative condition that commonly affects the small joints of the fingers and the base of the thumb.
+Osteoarthritis, also called degenerative arthritis, is a degenerative condition commonly affecting the small joints of the fingers and the base of the thumb.
 Symptoms of arthritis include pain, swelling, and stiffness in the finger joints nearest the nail and the base of the thumb.

 Cubital Tunnel Syndrome